PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 :math:`f(x;\theta)=R^m\rightarrow R^n` that is executed using quantum information processing on a quantum device.

-Apart from incorporating quantum functions, QNodes also offer custom quantum differentiation rules.
-Using the so-called :doc:`parameter-shift rules
+Apart from encapsulating quantum functions, QNodes also provide custom quantum differentiation rules.
+Examples include the :doc:`parameter-shift rules
-<glossary/parameter_shift>`, many quantum functions can be expressed through
+<glossary/parameter_shift>` parameter-shift rule, where the derivative of
-the linear combination of other quantum functions.
+quantum functions can be expressed by a linear combination of the other quantum function.
 As these rules allow quantum gradients to be obtained from QNodes, hybrid computations may include QNodes as part of training deep learnings models.

 These QNode types are available to users through the :func:`~.qnode` decorator by passing the user-facing ``diff_method`` option.
 This decorator then uses the